DavisPL-Teaching/119/lecture2/README.md

 ## Wednesday Oct 22

+Announcements:

-Full disclosure: we are a bit behind from where I wanted to be at this point in the quarter!
+- Full disclosure: we are a bit behind from where I wanted to be at this point in the quarter!

   I know I said we would try to finish the shell lecture last time, but there are a couple of topics left that I want to cover and these are part of the material for the midterm.

-I will discuss more details about the midterm on Friday.
+- I will discuss more details about the midterm on Friday.

-Announcements:

-- None
+Questions?

 Plan:

+- Poll

 - Git

 - Dangers of the shell

 - Overview of advanced topics / things we didn't cover.

-Questions?